-- The light does not come on when the ignition key is turned to the "ON" position or remains on. - The light comes on or flashes while driving.
+- The light does not come on when the ignition key is turned to the "ON" position or remains on for more than 6 seconds or flashes. - The light comes on or starts flashing while driving.

 (k) "VSC" Warning Light

 This light warns that there is a problem somewhere in the vehicle stability control system or traction control system.